KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

 - There must be no way to skip from the start of a course straight to the end, resulting in ridiculously short times.

-In addition, the *name* of your maps must start with `kz_` and can only contain ASCII alphanumeric characters (and underscores).
+In addition, the *names* of your maps must start with `kz_` and can only contain ASCII alphanumeric characters (and underscores).
 It should be easily distinguishable from other maps.

 Course names follow the same rules except that they should **not** have the